Luke Brennan (English footballer)

-Luke Brennan (born 19 October 2001) is an English professional footballer who plays as an attacking midfielder or right winger for club Buxton.
+Luke Thomas Brennan (born 19 October 2001) is an English professional footballer who plays as an attacking midfielder or right winger for club Scunthorpe United.

 Career

 Early career

 A youth product of Blackburn Rovers Brennan joined at under-7s leve, In July 2020 he signed his 1st professional contract.
 Brennan made his professional debut coming off the bench on in the 81st minute for Blackburn Rovers in a 1–0 defeat Nottingham Forest on 17 October 2020.

 In November 2020, Brennan joined AFC Fylde on loan until the end of the season.
 In January 2021, Brennan was recalled by Rovers.

 On 20 May 2022, Blackburn announced Brennan would be departing the club upon the expiration of his contract on 30 June, with the club opting against offering the player a new deal.

 Wigan Athletic

 On 25 June 2022, Wigan announced Brennan would join their u23s.

 On 1 September 2023, Brennan joined Welsh Premier League club The New Saints on a season-long loan.

 Brennan departed Wigan Athletic upon the expiration of his contract following the 2023–24 season.